Those who have been following me know I previously wrote about how the future of DEI is trauma informed.

 For skeptics out there, this is not “airy fairy”.
 If you are a leader, you cannot respond effectively if you are caught in a limbic Fight-Flight-Freeze or Fawn reaction.
 Your executive function is impaired, and you will only react.

-This way, as a leader, you can access creativity and innovation when you move to the stages of recognizing the current context and responding to the current moment.
+As a leader, when you regulate, you are channeling your emotions productively to make change.
+You can then better access creativity and innovation when you move to the stages of fully recognizing the current context and responding with integrity, and wisdom.

 Regulation is not a panacea, but it should be a crucial step of any organizational decision-making process and to building psychological safety.